emariecovey/Pewlett-Hackard-Analysis/README.md

 ## Results:

-- Senior engineers and senior staff are the bulk of who's leaving.
+- Senior engineers and senior staff make up the bulk of who's leaving.
 Two of the nine managers will also be leaving.
 The company will need to see if current engineers and staff could be promoted to senior engineers, senior staff, and managers, or if outside hires should be made for higher level positions.
 - Knowledge comes with holding a senior position in a company.
 Many of the upcoming higher-level job vacancies indicate that a mentorship program would likely greatly benefit the company so that this knowledge is not lost.
 - 1549 employees were included in the list of who could be a part of the mentorship program, and many of them hold senior-level positions, making them ideal to train new employees.
 - The count of current employees eligible for retirement was 7245, over four times the number of people who could be mentors.
 If there is a mentorship program, each mentor will have at least four employees they are mentoring.
 If a smaller ratio is desired, the group of potential mentors could be expanded to more than just employees born in 1965.